-Large Combustion Plant Directive (LCPD) 2001
+Large Combustion Plant Directive 2001 (LCPD)

-The LCPD was introduced by the European Parliament and Council to introduce measures to control the emissions to air of oxides of nitrogen (NOx), sulphur dioxide (SOx) and particulates from large combustion plants (i.e. plant with a rated thermal input of equal to or greater than 50 megawatt thermal).
-The specific aim of this Directive is to take steps to
+The LCPD was introduced by the European Parliament and Council to provide measures to control the emissions to air of oxides of nitrogen (NOx), sulphur dioxide (SO2) and particulates from large combustion plants (i.e. plant with a rated thermal input of equal to or greater than 50 MW).
+The specific aim of this directive is to take steps to reduce the emissions to air of these pollutants as they are known to damage human health and contribute to acid rain.

-30 Subsequently, the Industrial Emissions Directive (see later) led to more stringent Emission Limit Values for the emissions of oxides of Nitrogen (NOx) for all National Grid operated Large Combustion plant (gas turbines >50MW thermal input)

-reduce the emissions to air of these pollutants as they are known to damage human health and contribute to acid rain.

-The emission limits as defined in this Directive for NOx & SOx were not directly applied to the National Grid’s combustion plant by virtue of their age; however, the Industrial Emissions Directive has subsequently removed this age related exemption (see later).
-These limits were however taken to show ‘indicative BAT’ as plant was available on the market that could meet the limits.
+The emission limits as defined in this directive for NOx & SO2 were not directly applied to our combustion plant by virtue of their age.
+However, the IED has subsequently removed this age-related exemption (see later).
+These limits were taken to show ‘indicative BAT’ as plant were available on the market that could meet the limits.

 Industrial Emissions Directive

-The Industrial Emissions Directive (2010/75/EU) (IED) came into force on 6th January 2011.
-IED recasts seven existing Directives related to industrial emissions into a single clear, coherent legislative instrument.
-The recast includes IPPC, LCPD, the Waste Incineration Directive, the Solvents Emissions Directive and three Directives on Titanium Dioxide.
+The Industrial Emissions Directive (2010/75/EU) (IED) came into force on 6 January 2011.
+IED recasts seven existing directives related to industrial emissions into a single clear, coherent legislative instrument.
+The recast includes IPPC, LCPD, the Waste Incineration Directive, the Solvents Emissions Directive and three directives on titanium dioxide.

 The timeline for implementation of certain provisions of IED follows the dates below:

-Transposition into UK law by 6th January 2013;
+transposition into UK law by 6 January 2013

-Implementation from 6th January 2013 in respect of any new installation after that date (i.e. applies to all new plant in operation after the 6th January 2013 regardless of thermal input);
+implementation from 6 January 2013 in respect of any new installation after that date (i.e. applies to all new plant in operation after the 6 January 2013 regardless of thermal input)

-Implementation by 6th January 2014 in respect of installations already in existence before 6th January 2013 (except large combustion plant) (i.e. will apply to all existing combustion plant <50MW thermal input from 6th January 2014);
+implementation by 6 January 2014 in respect of installations already in existence before 6 January 2013 (except large combustion plant) (i.e. will apply to all existing combustion plant <50 MW thermal input from 6th January 2014)

-Implementation from 1st January 2016 in respect of large combustion plant already in existence before 6th January 2013. (i.e. applies to all plant >50MW thermal input from 6th January 2016).
+implementation from 1January 2016 in respect of large combustion plant already in existence before 6 January 2013. (i.e. applies to all plant >50 MW thermal input from 1 January 2016).

 The IED contains a provision for a Transitional National Plan (TNP) which allows operators who intend to opt-in enough time to comply with the IED’s reduced ELVs.
 Plants which opt-in to the IED will be required to comply with the new ELVs, however, some flexibility in the early years is allowed through a TNP.
-The UK Government must submit the plan to the European Commission by 1st January 2013, however, the date by which plant must be nominated for entry into the UK plan is not yet known.
+The UK Government must submit the plan to the European Commission by 1January 2013.
+On 1 January 2016, the Department for Environment Food & Rural Affairs issued the TNP and a register of plants, which is maintained by the EA.

-The IED will strengthen the principle of applying Best Available Techniques (BAT) to the way in which compressor installations, along with other assets, are designed, built, maintained, operated and decommissioned through the setting of permit conditions:

-The directive states that the competent authority (EA or SEPA) shall set ELVs that, under normal operating conditions shall not exceed the permitted levels associated with the BAT conclusions;
+The IED will strengthen the principle of applying BAT to the way in which compressor installations, along with other assets, are designed, built, maintained, operated and decommissioned through the setting of permit conditions.
+The directive states that the competent authority (EA or SEPA) shall set ELVs that, under normal operating conditions shall not exceed the permitted levels associated with the BAT conclusions.
 In addition to the requirement to apply BAT, the competent authority may set stricter permit conditions than those achievable by the use of BAT.